wuegaki/wuegaki.github.io/flf.md

-logical words provide the scaffolding for productivity, the central design feature of human language that sets it apart from the communication systems of other species (Hockett 1960); with the help of logical words like and, we are able to produce an infinite number of sentences (e.g., we can recursively embed a sentence within a sentence as in S and [S and [...]]).
+logical words provide the scaffolding for productivity, the central design feature of human language that sets it apart from the communication systems of other species (Hockett 1960); with the help of logical words like and, we are able to produce an infinite number of sentences.
 Since these words set human languages apart from animal communication systems, it is plausible that they reflect specialised features of our language faculty, rather than domain-general functional pressures.
-Despite this importance, however, the cognitive basis underlying the universal properties of logical words (e.g., (1b,1c) above and more exemplified below) has yet to be thoroughly investigated, due to lack of a unified semantic theory for relevant meanings and methodological difficulty in designing experiments to test distinct hypotheses.
+Despite this importance, however, the cognitive basis underlying the universal properties of logical words has yet to be thoroughly investigated, due to lack of a unified semantic theory for relevant meanings and methodological difficulty in designing experiments to test distinct hypotheses.

-Recent theoretical and methodological developments in linguistics and cognitive science finally en- able us to fill this gap.
-Theoretically, advances in semantic theories now make it possible to analyse the meanings of various logical words in a unified framework, making it possible to state potential gen- eralizations holding in logical vocabularies in precise ways (Kratzer, 2012; Gärdenfors, 2014; Ciardelli et al., 2018; Chemla et al., 2018).
+Recent theoretical and methodological developments in linguistics and cognitive science finally enable us to fill this gap.
+Theoretically, advances in semantic theories now make it possible to analyse the meanings of various logical words in a unified framework, making it possible to state potential generalisations holding in logical vocabularies in precise ways (Kratzer, 2012; Gärdenfors, 2014; Ciardelli et al., 2018; Chemla et al., 2018).
+This includes the PI's own theoretical contribution (Uegaki, 2019), which has enabled a unified formal analysis of the meanings of various clause-embedding predicates.
 These theoretical advances come hand in hand with methodological developments in cross-linguistic data collection.
 In addition, evolutionary linguistics has shown that distinct aspects of linguistic communication can be parcelled out and investigated systematically in the lab and computer